An integral part of our community

 Active and ongoing involvement by the children with our local community is essential to delivering against both of these aims and which is illustrated by the following examples:

-Remembrance Day Service: All the children walked to Crich Stand for the Remembrance Day service on 11 November.
-The children joined in the prayers and sang ‘Only Remembered’.
-Our Headteacher was presented with a plaque depicting the Sherwood Foresters logo and a glass Sherwood Foresters paperweight – and a tub of sweets!
+All the children walk to Crich Stand for the Remembrance Day service on 11 November.
+The children join in the prayers, silence, and sing ‘Only Remembered’.

 Whatstandwell Village Carol Concert

-The Village Carol Concert is held in school every year.
+This is held in school every year.
 It serves as an excellent way of bringing the school and the wider community together in a festive celebration.
-This year, children from the school entertained the carollers by singing songs, performing parts of the School Christmas Concert and illustrating the Christmas story with readings from the bible.
+The children from the school entertain the carollers by singing songs and illustrating the Christmas story with readings from the bible.